ArmaanMoh/Age-of-The-Demigods/Post-Mortem.md

 ![download (2)](https://github.com/ArmaanMoh/Age-of-The-Demigods/assets/94212438/a40dbe7c-a09f-4aff-8eb0-d178bc05a17b)

 The whole game is made with vanilla javascript and some basic html!
 This meant that most my code wasnt at all optimized and the size of the main.js file alone came to be above 70KB!
-Seeing this I spend about half the competition minifying my code, compressing my images, removing some parts of the game etc. At the end my .zip file was still about 23KB.
+Seeing this I spent about half the competition just minifying my code, compressing images, removing some parts of the game etc. At the end my .zip file was still about 23KB.
 Luckily I found an awesome trick for reducing the size alot.
 Up until this point I used my systems standard compression but I realised this was set to just -6 compression (the maximum being -9) so I found a handy terminal command that reduced the file size to just below 13300 bytes; Extra Compress On Mac Command = :  zip -9 -r main.zip FolderName.